Canonical subsheaves of torsionfree semistable sheaves: Introduction

-As before, in the first part of Theorem \ref{thm-i}, if $F$ does not contain any polystable reflexive subsheaf $F'$ with $\mu(F')\,=\, \mu(F)$, then we set $V\,=\,0$.
-In the second part of Theorem \ref{thm-i}, if $F$ does not contain any polystable locally free subsheaf $F''$ with $\mu(F'')\,=\, \mu(F)$, then we set $W\,=\,0$.
+As before, in part (a) of Theorem \ref{thm-i}, if $F$ does not contain any polystable reflexive subsheaf $F'$ with $\mu(F')\,=\, \mu(F)$, then we set $V\,=\,0$.
+In part (b) of Theorem \ref{thm-i}, if $F$ does not contain any polystable locally free subsheaf $F''$ with $\mu(F'')\,=\, \mu(F)$, then we set $W\,=\,0$.

 In Section \ref{se5.1} we show that the canonical subsheaves in Theorem \ref{thm-i} behave well with respect to the pullback operation by \'etale Galois covering maps; see Proposition \ref{prop4} and Proposition \ref{prop5}.